Attack on Primorsk: Crude Supply Chain in the Crosshairs

 Technical analysis: Logistics disruption and alternative routes 🛢️

 Primorsk handles up to one million barrels per day, serving as a critical node for Russian exports to Europe and international markets.
 The disruption of its operations forces a rethinking of the supply chain.
-Visualizing with 3D maps, alternative routes involve higher costs and risks: diversions to the port of Ust-Luga (also vulnerable), or using the Druzhba pipeline to Central Europe, whose capacity is limited by sanctions.
+Visualizing with 3D maps, alternative routes involve higher cost and risk: diversions to the port of Ust-Luga (also vulnerable), or the use of the Druzhba pipeline to Central Europe, whose capacity is limited by sanctions.
 A 3D model of the Baltic allows simulating how a partial blockade at Primorsk saturates storage capacities at exit ports, raising crude prices and forcing European refineries to seek Norwegian or Caspian crude, increasing transit times by 30%.

 The geopolitical factor: Infrastructure as a war target 🌍

-How can a drone attack on a logistics node like Primorsk reconfigure global crude flows, and what alternatives do European refineries have to mitigate the risk of short-term shortages?
+How can a drone attack on a logistics node like Primorsk reconfigure global crude flows and what alternatives do European refineries have to mitigate the risk of short-term supply shortages?

-(PS: geopolitics in 3D looks so good it makes you want to invade countries just to see it rendered)
+(PS: 3D geopolitics looks so good it makes you want to invade countries just to see it rendered)